Sara Kenau

 ✧ Then came the breach alarm in Corridor Zone D—artifact pulse spike, unauthorized access logged.
 Sara moved fast.
 Protocol etched into reflex.
 She arrived at D‑6 expecting saboteurs or untrained acolyte panic.
 Instead, she found Tarika—unarmed, crouched beside a boy no older than thirteen.
 The holocron pulsed erratically, glowing like a wound.
 The boy was breathing fast, fingers curled, on the edge of panic.
 Tarika’s voice was low, even.
 “You’re safe,” she said.
 And it worked.
 Sara didn’t lower her weapon out of policy.
 She lowered it out of trust.

-📓 Personal Log: “The Space Between Orders” | Korriban, 3632 BBY
+📓 Personal Log: “Beneath the Threshold” | Korriban, 3632 BBY

 “I followed the breach protocol to the letter—until the moment came when the protocol didn’t fit.
 Tarika was already there.
 No weapon.
 No escalation.
 Just stillness, and presence, and clarity.
 I watched.
 I understood.
 And I chose not to override.
 Maybe trust isn’t a deviation.
 Maybe it’s doctrine, too—just not the kind they measure.”